Cuates/windowsmssqlinstall/mssqlcheckinstall/Readme.md

       * Click Next
     * Ready to Install
       * Check that everything is correct
-      * Click Next
       * Click Install
         * Wait for this process to finish (this will take a while)
     * Check to make sure all Succeeded and Green Check Marks
       * Click Close